wronghorsebatterystaple/Website-Flask/README.md

   - Insert any inline tag like `<span>` with attributes `data-align-[center/right/top/bottom]` inside any table cell to control its non-default vertical and horizontal alignment
 - Images:
   - Insert `<span data-width="[number]%"></span>` around the alt text portion (within the square brackets) of images to customize image width (default 100%; accepted units: %)
+  - Insert `<span data-inline></span> around the alt text portion of images to make it inline with no extra top/bottom margins.
+If both `data-width` and `data-inline` are present, `data-width` must be first.
   - Only give the filename for images in Markdown; the full path will be automatically expanded (won't work if you put in full path because I'm bad at regex!!!)

 ### Other syntax notes: